tillbiskup/labinform-datasafe/docs/index.rst

 The LabInform datasafe package comes with a rather minimal set of requirements:

 * Python >= 3.9
-* flask and oyaml packages
+* requests and oyaml packages
+* flask package for server

 .. _sec-how_to_cite: